jindrichmynarz/dissertation/parts/data_preparation.md

 Selection of each of the datasets had a motive justifying the effort spent preparing its data.
 The Czech public procurement register is our primary dataset that provides historical data on public contracts from the past 10 years.
 CPV organizes the objects of public contracts in a hierarchical structure that allows to draw inferences about the similarity of the objects from their distance in the structure.
 Czech address data offers geo-coordinates for the recognized postal addresses in the Czech Republic.
 By matching postal addresses to their canocanical form from this dataset, postal addresses can be geocoded.
 ARES serves as a reference dataset for business entities.
 It is used to reconcile identities of business entities in the Czech public procurement data that lack registration numbers.
 Our case-based reasoning approach to matchmaking works under the assumption that the awarded bidders constitute cases of successful solutions to public contracts.
 This assumption may not be universally valid, considering that bidders may be awarded for reasons other than providing the best offer. zIndex gives us a counter-measure to balance this assumption by weighting each award by the fairness of its contracting authority.

+*"the graph-based flexible RDF data model obsoletes the structural heterogeneity problem and makes integration from multiple data sources possible even if their schemas differ or are unknown"* ([Mihindukulasooriya, García-Castro, Esteban-Gutiérrez, 2013](#Mihindukulasooriya2013))

+Since there is no fixed schema in RDF, any RDF data can be merged and stored along with any other RDF data.
+Merge as union applies to schemas as well, because they too are formalized in RDF.
+Potentially overlapping schemas of the integrated sources can be merged to create a superset schema, which can then be pruned and aligned in the course of data integration.
+Flexible data model of RDF and the expressive power of RDF vocabularies and ontologies enables to handle variation in the integrated data sources.
+Vocabularies and ontologies make RDF into a self-describing data format.
+Explicit, machine-readable description of RDF data enables to automate many data processing tasks.
+In the context of data integration, this feature of RDF reduces the need for manual intervention in the integration process, which contributes to decrease of its cost and increases its consistency by avoiding human-introduced errors.
+However, *"providing a coherent and integrated view of data from [linked data] resources retains classical challenges for data integration (e.g., identification and resolution of format inconsistencies in value representation, handling of inconsistent structural representations for related concepts, entity resolution)"* ([Paton et al., 2012](#Paton2012)).

+Linked data can further contribute to cleaner separation of concerns in data integration workflow, so that coupling between the workflow's steps is reduced.
+Each step of data integration workflow can have a single, clearly defined responsibility.
+Such separation of concerns improves testability and traceability of errors in the data integration pipeline.

+Data analyses are often based on aggregation queries, which can be significantly skewed by incomplete or duplicate data. ncompleteness introduces involuntary influence of sampling bias to analyses based on incomplete data.
+Aggregated counts of duplicated entities are unreliable, as they count distinct identifiers instead of counting distinct real-world entities, which may be associated with multiple identifiers.
+Data integration promises to improve both completeness and deduplication by the means of entity reconciliation.

+While the goals pursued by public disclosure and aggregation of procurement data are often undermined by insufficient data integration caused by heterogeneity of data provided by diverse contracting authorities, data integration can remedy some of the adverse effects of heterogeneity and fragmentation of procurement data.